Xanax Addiction & Abuse

 - Sensation of smothering

-People wondering what is Xanax used for are often surprised to learn it is prescribed occasionally for insomnia, alcohol detox, involuntary muscle movements, and sedation before a surgery.
+People wondering what is Xanax used for are often surprised to learn it is prescribed occasionally for insomnia, alcohol detox, involuntary muscle movements, and sedation before surgery.

 Xanax, both when taken properly or abused, can have a long list of side effects.
 Some common Xanax side effects include: